What is Healthy Iowans?

 Healthy Iowans: Iowa's Health Improvement Plan 2017-2021 is built on health needs identified by Iowa’s 99 counties, contributions from individuals, private and public organizations, and advisory groups, data analysis, and such national resources as Healthy People 2020.
 The Iowa Department of Public Health coordinates ongoing technical assistance, tracking yearly progress, and making revisions.

 What are Iowa's Top Health Issues?

-The following infographic shows the top health issues identified in the 2016 Iowa state health assessment process.
-The assessment included input from all 99 Iowa counties, via local Community Health Needs Assessments coordinated by local public health agencies, and recommendations submitted by statewide organizations, advisory bodies, state agencies, and individual Iowans.
-In addition, more than 1,000 indicators from multiple national sources were analyzed to gauge Iowa's performance relative to other states.
-Finally, Iowa's progress on the current Healthy Iowans plan and information from the 2015 State Health Profile for Iowa was used to identify additional areas of need and population trends that may affect Iowa over the next five years.
+The following infographic shows the top health issues identified during Iowa's 2016 state health assessment process.
+The assessment included input from all 99 of Iowa's counties, via local Community Health Needs Assessments involving local public health agencies, and recommendations submitted by statewide organizations, advisory bodies, state agencies, and individual Iowans.
+In addition, more than 2,000 indicators from multiple national sources were analyzed to gauge Iowa's performance relative to other states.
+Finally, Iowa's progress on the 2012-2016 Healthy Iowans plan and information from the 2015 State Health Profile for Iowa was used to identify additional areas of need and population trends that may affect Iowa over the next five years.

 Download the full infographic: Top Health Issues in Iowa

 Download the full 2016 State Health Assessment